sajjadh47/Woocommerce-Product-Page-Social-Share/readme.txt

 == Frequently Asked Questions ==
 = How to use this plugin? =
-Just after installing Woocommerce Product Page Social Share plugin, Go to Social Sharing Menu Page at bottom to adjuct your need.
+Just after installing Social Sharer for WooComerce plugin, Go to Social Sharing Menu Page at bottom to adjuct your need.

 Update inputs according to your requirement and you are good to go.